Biomechanics is the science concerned with the internal and external forces acting on the human body and the effects produced by these forces.

 Torque (τ = rFsin θ) depends on three quantities:

 When a rotating body moves from one position to another, the angular distance through which it moves is equal to the angular path's length.
 The angular displacement that a rotating body experience is similar to the angle between the body's initial and final position.

 Angular movement is usually expressed in radians where 1 radian = 57.3°

 Angular speed, velocity and acceleration

-The angular momentum of a system remains constant throughout a movement provided nothing outside of the system acts with a turning moment on it.
-This is known as the Law Conservation of Angular Momentum. (e.g. if a skater, when already spinning, moves their arms out to the side, then the rate of spin will change but the angular momentum will stay the same).
+The angular momentum remains constant throughout a movement, provided nothing outside the system acts with a turning moment.
+This is known as the Law Conservation of Angular Momentum. (e.g. if a skater, when already spinning, moves their arms out to the side, then the rate of spin will change, but the angular momentum will stay the same).

 Kinetics is concerned with what causes a body to move.